romanvolodin/dynamic_parent/README.md

 ## Requirements

-The add-on requires Blender 2.83 or newer.
+The add-on requires Blender 5.0 or newer.

+For previous versions of Blender, use Dynamic Parent v2.0.2 or earlier.

 ## Installation